Skip to main content

 Keytruda Indicated for BCG-Unresponsive High-Risk, Non–Muscle Invasive Bladder Cancer

-February 2020 Vol 13, Special Issue: Payers' Perspectives in Oncology - Drug Updates, FDA Approvals
+February 2020 Vol 13, Special Issue: Payers' Perspectives in Oncology - FDA Approvals

 On January 8, 2020, the FDA accelerated the approval of a new indication for pembrolizumab (Keytruda; Merck & Co) for the treatment of Bacillus Calmette-Guérin (BCG)-unresponsive, high-risk, non–muscle invasive bladder cancer and carcinoma in situ, with or without papillary tumors, in patients who are ineligible for or who have elected not to undergo cystectomy.
 Pembrolizumab has been previously approved for many indications.